Cecil B. DeMille: Method

 DeMille's filmmaking process always began with extensive research.
 Next, he would work with writers to develop the story that he was envisioning.
 Then, he would help writers construct a script.
 Finally, he would leave the script with artists and allow them to create artistic depictions and renderings of each scene.
 Plot and dialogue were not a strong point of DeMille's films.
 Consequently, he focused his efforts on his films' visuals.
 He worked with visual technicians, editors, art directors, costume designers, cinematographers, and set carpenters in order to perfect the visual aspects of his films.
-With his editor, Anne Bauchens, DeMille used editing techniques to allow the visual images to bring the plot to climax rather than dialogue.
-DeMille had large and frequent office conferences to discuss and examine all aspects of the working film including story-boards, props, and special effects.
+With his editor, Anne Bauchens, DeMille used editing techniques to allow the visual images to bring the plot to a climax rather than dialogue.
+DeMille had large and frequent office conferences to discuss and examine all aspects of the working film, including storyboards, props, and special effects.

 DeMille rarely gave direction to actors; he preferred to "office-direct", where he would work with actors in his office, going over characters and reading through scripts.
 Any problems on the set were often fixed by writers in the office rather than on the set.
 DeMille did not believe a large movie set was the place to discuss minor character or line issues.
 DeMille was particularly adept at directing and managing large crowds in his films.
-Martin Scorsese recalled that DeMille had the skill to maintain control of not only the lead actors in a frame but the many extras in the frame as well.
+Martin Scorsese recalled that DeMille had the skill to maintain control not only of the lead actors in a frame but also of the many extras in the frame.
 DeMille was adept at directing "thousands of extras", and many of his pictures include spectacular set pieces: the toppling of the pagan temple in Samson and Delilah; train wrecks in The Road to Yesterday, Union Pacific and The Greatest Show on Earth; the destruction of an airship in Madam Satan; and the parting of the Red Sea in both versions of The Ten Commandments.